 Targeted therapy drugs are available for certain types of brain tumors, and many more are being studied in clinical trials.
 Many different forms of targeted therapy are being developed.

 Rehabilitation after treatment

-- Physical therapy can help you regain lost motor skills or muscle strength.
+- Physical therapy to help you regain lost motor skills or muscle strength

-- Occupational therapy can help you get back to your normal daily activities, including work, after a brain tumor or other illness.
+- Occupational therapy to help you get back to your normal daily activities, including work, after a brain tumor or other illness

-- Speech therapy with specialists in speech difficulties (speech pathologists) can help if you have difficulty speaking.
+- Speech therapy with specialists in speech difficulties (speech pathologists) to help if you have difficulty speaking

-- Tutoring for school-age children can help kids cope with changes in their memory and thinking after a brain tumor.
+- Tutoring for school-age children to help kids cope with changes in their memory and thinking after a brain tumor

 Little research has been done on complementary and alternative brain tumor treatments.
 No alternative treatments have been proved to cure brain tumors.
-However, complementary treatments may help you cope with your brain tumor and its treatment.
-Talk to your doctor about your options.
+However, complementary treatments may help you cope with the stress of a brain tumor diagnosis.

 Some complementary treatments that may help you cope include: